Train. Taxi. Fly.

 For military pilots, all Bad Elf GPS units successfully passed EMI certification and are listed on the USAF Approved Carry-on Equipment List (as of October 6, 2014) for portable electronics.
 Our receivers are used worldwide by pilots and ground personnel from every branch of the military.

 Every military, commercial, and corporate pilot is eligible for discounted pricing on Bad Elf EFB bundles.
-Select your airline below for your fleet specific discount code today.
+Fill out the form to the right for your fleet specific discount code today.

 As the electronic flight bag (EFB) administrator for your airline or fleet, you are responsible for synthesizing the corporate operational requirements, professional pilot expectations, and governmental regulations within a challenging economic environment.
 You face the challenge of integrating tablets such as the Apple iPad and Microsoft Surface, apps, and hardware accessories that change dynamically as you await essential approvals from critical stakeholders.